den-materials/php-wordpress/README.md

 - **Header (or custom)**:  Similar to Customize, only specifically relegated to the home header section.
 Here you can change the background image of your template header.
 This might be different or non-existent in other themes.

 - **Editor**: Edit the CSS of the template directly.
 You'll probably want to do this in your local repo, with your code editor of choice - but keep in mind that some clients might rather you make changes in the admin panel so that they can continue to do so after you hand the project off.

+## You Try It

+Go to Widgets and messing around with stuff.
+See if you can change something and then see the changes take effect in the front-facing UI.

 ## Plugins